XiaoyiSun/reactnd-project-myreads-starter/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Installation
+Please navigate to the project folder and run 'npm install' to install all needed packages for this project.

+## Start the app
+After installing all packages, run 'npm run start' to start the app.